 - From Galle: Yala Safari with Lunch at Campsite.
 Experience a private full-day tour to Yala National Park from Galle.
 Witness leopards, bears, elephants, deer, crocodiles, and many more.
 Then enjoy a 4-course lunch with beer at Leopard Nest campsite in the jungle.

 - Turtle Hatchery Visit, Boat Safari, and Galle Tour.
 Discover the wonders of southern Sri Lanka on a day trip from Kalutara.
 See baby turtles up close at the Kosgoda Hatchery, enjoy a boat ride along the Madu River in Balapitiya, and soak up the historic atmosphere on a guided tour of Galle.

 - Galle and Bentota Day-Tour From Colombo.
 Discover Sri Lanka’s Madu Ganga River Region on this boat safari tour.
 Visit a cinnamon garden.
 See stilt fishermen at work.
 Learn about local wildlife at a turtle hatchery, and explore the Galle Fort— a UNESCO heritage site.

-First conquered by the Portuguese in the late 16th century, Galle was quickly overtaken by the Dutch in the 17th century.
+First conquered by the Portuguese in the late 16th century, Galle was then quickly overtaken by the Dutch in the 17th century.
 It then became an incredibly important spice trading port for over 200 years.